 @cypher GraphQL schema directives to bind the results of a Cypher query to a GraphQL field.
 This allows for the expression of complex logic using Cypher and can be used on Query and Mutation fields to define custom data fetching or mutation logic.

-For more on how neo4j-graphql aims to solve some of the common problems that come up when building GraphQL APIs see this post.
+For more on how the Neo4j GraphQL Library aims to solve some of the common problems that come up when building GraphQL APIs see this post.

 What is a GraphQL schema?